 Higher Rate Taxpayer

 Nick crosses into the 40% band.
-His Plan 2 student loan repays 9% above £29,385.
+His Plan 2 student loan repays 9% of earnings above the £29,385 threshold.
 Increasing his pension to 8% would pull him below the Higher Rate threshold.

 60% Tax Trap